Naisargi-01/Risk_Analytics_in_Banking/README.md

-application_data.csv: Contains client information at the time of application and indicates payment difficulties. previous_application.csv: Provides information on the client's previous loan data, including whether previous applications were approved, canceled, refused, or unused offers. columns_description.csv: Serves as a data dictionary, describing the meaning of various variables in the dataset.
+application_data.csv: Contains client information at the time of application and indicates payment difficulties. previous_application.csv: Provides information on the client's previous loan data, including whether previous applications were approved, canceled, refused, or unused offers.